Prototype-Grounded Concept Models for Verifiable Concept Alignment: Introduction

 Modern neural networks achieve remarkable predictive performance, yet their lack of semantic transparency remains a major obstacle to trustworthy deployment.
 While many Explainable AI methods aim to explain individual predictions post-hoc, an increasingly influential line of work instead builds interpretable models \citep{EspinosaZarlenga2022cem, mahinpei2021promises, barbiero2023interpretable, vandenhirtz2024stochastic, yuksekgonul2022posthoc}.
 In this paradigm, predictions are structured through human-understandable intermediate representations, also called \textit{concepts}, which enables human-AI interaction in the form of inspection, verification, and intervention.
 Arguably the most well-known of these are Concept Bottleneck Models (CBMs) \citep{koh2020concept}.
 In CBMs, an input is first mapped to a set of high-level, symbolic concepts (e.g.\ \textit{has stripes}, \textit{is metallic}), and the final prediction is computed exclusively from these concept predictions, typically via a simple and transparent classifier.
 This design offers strong interpretability guarantees: users can inspect concept activations, intervene by modifying them, and reason about predictions entirely at the level of high-level concepts.

 Despite these appealing properties, CBMs suffer from a fundamental limitation: their concepts lack low-level grounding.
 Even when concepts are directly supervised using human-provided labels, there is no guarantee that the learned representation aligns with the intended semantics.
 A concept labeled \textit{has stripes} may in fact rely on spurious textures, background cues, or correlated artifacts.
 Crucially, users have no direct way to verify this alignment, because the visual or low-level evidence underlying a concept prediction remains hidden.
+Post-hoc explanation methods such as saliency maps do not allow this either, as they only explain individual predictions rather than providing interpretability for the entire model.
 As a result, CBMs are only interpretable under a strong and often unjustified assumption of concept alignment: that the learned concepts mean what their names suggest.

 In this work, we address this limitation by explicitly grounding concepts in concrete visual evidence.
 We introduce Prototype-Grounded Concept Models (PGCMs), a framework that augments Concept Bottleneck Models with learned visual prototypes.
 In a PGCM, each concept is not represented solely as an abstract scalar prediction, but is instead associated with a set of learned prototypes: localized visual patterns that serve as concrete exemplars of what the model considers evidence for that concept.
 At inference time, a PGCM explains its concept predictions in terms of similarity to these prototypes.
 Concept activations are thus derived from and can be inspected through the visual exemplars most relevant to the input.
 As a result, each concept is given a dual representation: a high-level symbolic label (e.g.\ \textit{grey hair}) and a collection of low-level visual instances that make this meaning explicit (e.g.\ specific image instances of \textit{grey hair}).
 This integration embeds visual grounding directly into the concept bottleneck.